nguyentu1602/algorithm-tdd/README.md

 # algorithm-tdd
-Implement classical algorithms and data structures under test-driven development.
+Implement classical algorithms and data structures under test-driven development with proper continuous integration.

-In this repo I will develop basic algorithms and data structures in C++ while strictly adhering to a test-driven workflow.
+Here I develop basic algorithms and data structures in C++ while adhering to a test-driven workflow.
+I also write-up some attempts of profiling and empirically analyzing complexities of these algorithms & data structures.

-I will use Google Gtest framework and Travis CI for automatic compiling and testing.
+Google Gtest and Travis CI are used for automatic compiling and testing.
 Valgrind is also used for memory leak detection; however, because Valgrind slows tests down by ~20x, I do not include it in Travis CI.
-Nonetheless, I make running it as seamless as possible by wrapping it under just one command "make memtest".
+Nonetheless, with just one command "make memtest", the memory test could run easily locally.

+## Credits
-I have consulted several books and resources before starting this project and want to sufficiently credit them here:
+I consulted several books and resources during this project:
   - CLRS's Introduction to Algorithms
   - Miller & Ranum's Problem Solving with Algorithms and Data Structures Using Python
   - M. A. Weiss's Data Structures & Algorithm analysis in C++